Adarshaachary/SmartWish/client/README.md

 # SmartWish 🎉

-SmartWish is a full-stack web application that helps users schedule personalized wishes for birthdays, anniversaries, and other special occasions.
-Users can choose a recipient, set a date and time, write a custom message, and schedule the wish to be delivered automatically.
+SmartWish is a full-stack web application that helps users schedule personalized wishes for birthdays, anniversaries, festivals, and other special occasions.

----
+Users can choose a recipient, set a date and time, write a custom message, and schedule the wish to be delivered automatically through email.

 ---